 Corporate Governance Guidelines

-The Board of Directors of Electronic Arts Inc. has adopted the following guidelines in furtherance of its continuing efforts to enhance its corporate governance practices.
+The Board of Directors of Electronic Arts Inc. has adopted the following guidelines to assist it in following corporate governance practices that serve the best interests of EA and its stockholders.
 These guidelines, together with EA's Amended and Restated Certificate of Incorporation, Amended and Restated Bylaws and Board committee charters form the framework for the governance of EA.
-The Board will review these guidelines on a regular basis and amend them as it deems necessary and appropriate.
+The Board will review these guidelines on a regular basis and amend them as it deems necessary and appropriate

 EA's Board of Directors oversees the stockholders' interest in the long-term health and the overall success of EA's business and financial strength.
 The Board serves as the ultimate decision-making body of EA, except for those matters reserved to or shared with the stockholders.
 The Board approves and oversees the members of senior management, who are charged by the Board with conducting the business of the Company.